alistairfink/Steak/README.md

 - Web assembilies are kinda big.
 The one compiled in this project is ~8mb.
 I have attempted to compress this but mostly being self taught in devops I have no idea how I would go about serving zipped files.
 This will be fixed as soon as I stop being retarded.

 ## Why is this Called Steak?
 This is an app about food.
 As a result when I was trying to think of a good name for this all I could think about was food.
-Steak is my favourite food and I couldn't think of anything else so I though why not?
+Steak is my favourite food and I couldn't think of anything else so I thought why not?